Sylladexter/Cirrane/11 - Resources/Testing/Styling Tests.md

 > [!yeah|hide]
 > this one has the hide attribute
-> it hides all parts of the
+> it hides all parts of the calllout